EricSDavis/dietJuicer/README.md

 ## Setup & Dependencies

 `dietJuicer` uses snakemake version 5.10.0.
 See `requirements.txt` file for a list of python dependencies.
 Using the shell scripts to launch `dietJuicer` in a cluster setting will automatically run the pipeline in a python virtual environment with the required dependencies.

+## Troubleshooting

+Occasionally the pipeline may fail or terminate prematurely.
+Usually this is due either to a misspecification of job resources (such as insufficient memory, or too short of a runtime) or to changes in the UNC longleaf cluster.
+You can check the progress of your `dietJuicer` run by viewing the outfile (e.g. `dietJuicerCore-<JOBID>.out`).
+Errored jobs will be reported in this log file, as it collects the output from all steps in the pipeline.
+For more specific information on the error, navigate to `output/logs_slurm` and `output/{group}/logs`.

+One of the good things about `dietJuicer` is that since it is written using `snakemake`, it will automatically pick up the pipeline right where it left off.
+So there is no "wasted" time having to restart a stalled pipeline from scratch.

+If the error is caused by a misspecification of resources, the user can adjust the resource for the jobs in question by editing the `config/cluster.yaml` file.
+While the default values may serve most situations, running particularly large datasets may require some adjustment.
+Benchmarking successful runs using the `scripts/benchmarking.py` script can provide an idea of the computational resources required by different steps in the pipeline, given a particular filesize.

+If the error is due to job scheduler errors (e.g. `slurm` on UNC's longleaf cluster), recognizable by `sacct` or other `slurm` references in the  dietJuicer-out file, then no changes need to be made to the pipeline.
+Carry out the following steps to get the pipeline back to processing from where it left off:

+1. Unlock the directory:

+    ```bash
+    ./unlock.sh
+    ```
+    `snakemake` automatically locks directories to prevent accidental overwrites of files and to prevent multiple incarnations of the program from writing to the same files.
+The `unlock.sh` script unlocks the directory using the correct version of snakemake by activating the python virtual environment.

+2. Relaunch the pipeline:

+    For dietJuicerCore:
+    ```bash
+    sbatch dietJuicerCore.sh
+    ```

+    For dietJuicerMerge:
+    ```bash
+    sbatch dietJuicerMerge.sh
+    ```
+    You should see jobs begin to relaunch within ~1 min after invoking this command.

+One caveat is that the pipeline will not automatically remove some unneeded files if it was relaunched.
+Therefore, users may need to manually delete some of the excess intermediate files (those not listed as outputs above).

+If an error persists after taking these steps, it is possible that there is an error in the pipeline.
+Please document and report these occurances under the `issues` github page.